 Exercise is good for our health, but it seems that certain kinds of exercise are more beneficial than others.
 Recent research has suggested that short bursts of exercise can trigger changes in metabolites that are linked to cardiometabolic, cardiovascular, and general long-term health.

-Cardiopulmonary exercise is an assessment technique used to gauge heart and lung fitness.
+Cardiopulmonary exercise is an assessment technique used to gauge heart and lung fitness - it specifically monitors blood circulation in the heart.
 Reporting in Circulation, this study indicated that about twelve minutes of intense cardiopulmonary exercise affected over 80 percent of metabolites in circulation.
 These metabolites are associated with biological pathways that are related to many favorable health outcomes.
 Thus, this work could help us gain a better understanding of how beneficial brief bursts of cardiopulmonary excercise can be.

 "Much is known about the effects of exercise on cardiac, vascular, and inflammatory systems of the body, but our study provides a comprehensive look at the metabolic impact of exercise by linking specific metabolic pathways to exercise response variables and long-term health outcomes," said the senior study author Gregory Lewis, M.D., section head of Heart Failure at Massachusetts General Hospital (MGH).